MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Time and Date values
-The time and date plugin provides the current time and date or a custom one in different formats.
+The Time and Date plugin provides the current time and date or a custom one in different formats.
 You can enter the format or a custom time/date or both when searching.

 > [!NOTE]
 > The time and date plugin respects the date and time format settings of your system.
 Please be aware of the different notations in different locals.